Skip to content

 Dataset Tags

 Datasets can have tags attached to them that make them easier to organize and search for.
 To add a tag to a dataset, click the "Edit Tags" button at the top of the dataset's Overview page.
 This will open a pop up where you can type in new tags and remove existing tags.
+Any user can add and remove tags, unless the tags are actively in use to define dataset shares, in which case they can only be added by project administrators.

 A project's tags are visible on the right side of the dataset's page and in the Edit Tags pop up.